 We consider grant applications for the following:

-• Experimental, innovative and new projects of importance or value to the Jewish and non-Jewish communities, with priority to projects within the Greater Vancouver community
+- Experimental, innovative and new projects of importance or value to the Jewish and non-Jewish communities, with priority to projects within the Greater Vancouver community

-to Jewish services, education, camp experiences, youth groups and social and community activities
+- Bursaries and scholarships related to Jewish services, education, camp experiences, youth groups and social and community activities

-• Creation and expansion of new services, facilities and special projects in the Jewish and non-Jewish communities that serve the disadvantaged and vulnerable
+- Creation and expansion of new services, facilities and special projects in the Jewish and non-Jewish communities that serve the disadvantaged and vulnerable

-• Capital projects and improvements that benefit communities
+- Capital projects and improvements that benefit communities

-• Health, education, social needs
+- Health, education, and social needs

 What We Fund

-• Programs and services that promote connections between the Jewish and broader communities
+- Programs and services that promote connections between the Jewish and broader communities

-• Medical and academic research and equipment
+- Medical and academic research and equipment

 What We Don't Fund

-• Administration and operating expenses
+- Administration and operating expenses

-• Commercial endeavours
+- Commercial endeavours

-• Individuals
+- Individuals

-• Deficit / debt reduction
+- Deficit / debt reduction

-• Political activities
+- Political activities

 Application Process

-Step 01
+Step 1

 LETTER OF INTENT

-If you think you meet the criteria for funding, please submit a Letter of Intent providing a brief outline of your project.
+Upon invitation, please submit a Letter of Intent providing a brief outline of your project.

 For guidelines on what must be included in your letter, download our instructional PDF document.